grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

      AWS_SECRET_ACCESS_KEY: FAKESECRETKEY
    ```

-   Do replace FAKEACCESSKEY and FAKESECRETKEY with the actual value encoded with base64.
+   Replace FAKEACCESSKEY and FAKESECRETKEY with the actual value encoded with base64.

 1. Apply the secret to your cluster with the `kubectl` command: